 Kyle Stewart is a Registered Psychotherapist (Qualifying) working with LGBTQ2IA+ individuals, couples, and relationships virtually.

-Are you struggling with overwhelming feelings?
-Does anxiety inhibit your potential?
-Do you feel as if you cannot live as your true, authentic self?
 Things are tough out there!
 And it’s so challenging navigating this broken world when you feel unseen and unheard.
 Taking your first step towards wellness is so courageous, and you’re not alone on this journey.
 Therapy supports traversing competing challenges of your life, and helps you heal from the less helpful ways we all learn to cope for our own survival in impossible conditions.

 Together we create an environment committed to embracing your unique experiences by offering safety, non-judgement and compassion.
 This space is especially welcoming for LGBTQ2+ community members and allies.
 We ground ourselves in social justice and anti-oppression principles, fostering a healing journey where your experiences and needs are welcomed and supported.